son-vyas/project_documentation/chapter_4/README.md

 #### Domains and Namespaces

 This part will talk about domains ,their priorities.
 It will also walk you through how to import an export domains.It will make you aware about Namespaces.

+#### Creating a ansible service

+This part will talk about how Ansible playbook comes into the picture and thereby service is launced.The use-case discussed is subject to this project.